textpattern/textpattern.github.io/tags/permlink.md

 Tag will accept the following attributes (**case-sensitive**):

 * `id="integer"`
 Specifies the article `id`, assigned at creation of the article, to link.
-Can be found on the "Articles administration panel":../administration/articles-panel.
+Can be found on the [Articles administration panel](../administration/articles-panel).
 Default: unset (current article).
 * `title="text"`
 HTML `title` attribute.